<img height="1" width="1" src="https://www.facebook.com/tr?id=1463845093629309&amp;ev=PageView&amp;noscript=1">

 Are you using common generic stock images on your site?
 Don’t look like everyone else.
 Using custom images and video can set you apart from the masses.

 Make sure your website is accessible to those with disabilities.
 Body copy should never be smaller than 16 pixels, and buttons should be at least 44 X 44 pixels.
-Regarding color, have clear contrast on pages and utilize closed captioning on videos if possible.
+All pages should have clear contrast and utilize closed captioning on videos if possible.
 The Americans with Disabilities Act (ADA) offers guidance and requirements on web accessibility that you can reference.

 Ensure website buttons have enough contrast.